-I have audited the financial report of the South Australian Superannuation Scheme for the financial year ended 30 June 2021.
+I have audited the financial report of South Australian Superannuation Scheme for the financial year ended 30 June 2022.

-In my opinion, the accompanying financial report gives a true and fair view of the financial position of the South Australian Superannuation Scheme as at 30 June 2021, its financial performance and its cash flows for the year then ended in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and Australian Accounting Standards.
+In my opinion, the accompanying financial report gives a true and fair view of the financial position of the South Australian Superannuation Scheme as at 30 June 2022, its financial performance and its cash flows for the year then ended in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and Australian Accounting Standards.

-The consolidated financial report comprises:
+The financial report comprises:

-- a Statement of Financial Position as at 30 June 2021 - an Income Statement for the year ended 30 June 2021 - a Statement of Changes in Member Benefits for the year ended 30 June 2021 - a Statement of Changes in Equity for the year ended 30 June 2021 - a Statement of Cash Flows for the year ended 30 June 2021 - notes, comprising significant accounting policies and other explanatory information - a Certificate from the Presiding Member of the South Australian Superannuation Board, the Chief Executive, State Superannuation Office and the Director Finance, State Superannuation Office.
+- a Statement of Financial Position as at 30 June 2022 - an Income Statement for the year ended 30 June 2022 - a Statement of Changes in Member Benefits for the year ended 30 June 2022 - a Statement of Changes in Equity for the year ended 30 June 2022 - a Statement of Cash Flows for the year ended 30 June 2022 - notes, comprising material accounting policies and other explanatory information - a Certificate from the Board Member of the South Australian Superannuation Board, the Acting Chief Executive, State Superannuation Office and the Director, Finance, State Superannuation Office.